PhysiCell-Tools/python-loader/man/TUTORIAL_r.md

+# PhysiCell Data Loader Tutorial: pcdl and the R language

 # PhysiCell Data Loader R Tutorial

 + DataFrame are an R native data format.
 No library needed to load an handle such data.